near/NEPs/specs/Proposals/0040-split-states.md

   - Garbage collection
   - State Sync?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-  - There might be small changes in the detailed implemenations or specifications of some of the functions described above, but the overall structure will not be changed.
+  - There might be small changes in the detailed implementations or specifications of some of the functions described above, but the overall structure will not be changed.
 - What related issues do you consider out of scope for this NEP that could be addressed in the future independently of the solution that comes out of this NEP?
   - One issue that is related to this NEP but will be resolved indepdently is how trie nodes are stored in the database.
     Right now, it is a combination of `shard_id` and the node hash.